mdcourse/mdcourse.github.io/docs/source/chapters/chapter4.rst

 .. label:: end_MinimizeEnergy_class

 An important parameter is *maximum_steps*, which sets the maximum number of steps for the energy minimization process.
-A *cut_off* value with a default of 9 Ångströms is also defined.
-The *neighbor* parameter determines the interval between recalculations of the neighbor lists, and the *displacement* parameter, with a default value of 0.01 Ångström, sets the initial atom displacement value.
+The *displacement* parameter, with a default value of 0.01 Ångström, sets the initial atom displacement value.